tomohiro-dev/tomohiro-dev/README.md

 - Passionate about building and operating serverless infrastructure.
   - Specialized in using AWS CDK for infrastructure as code.
   - Improving Developer Experience and modernizing legacy systems.
-- Currently I'm interested in TypeScript, Next.js, Astro and RUST. / Frontend (hobbyist)
+- Currently I'm interested in TypeScript, Next.js, Astro and Rust. / Frontend (hobbyist)

 ## Likes
 Coding, Reading, Marketing, Writing, and Lifting weights like a bodybuilder :)